 OmniPlex D Neural Data Acquisition System

 The OmniPlex D System is a compact, flexible platform for high performance data acquisition and powerful online spike sorting.
-It offers exceptionally low latency, superior common-mode rejection amplification and is well known for its user-friendliness.
-The OmniPlex D System is a combination of the OmniPlex chassis, OmniPlex Software version 1.7 or higher and a digital amplifier – all described below.
+It offers low latency, superior common-mode rejection amplification and is well known for its user-friendliness.
+The OmniPlex D System is a combination of the OmniPlex chassis, OmniPlex Software version 1.7 or higher and an aquisition subsystem with either a digitizing amplifier or a Digital Headstage Processor (DHP) – all described below.

 The DigiAmps and all modules in the chassis are synchronized via a high-resolution master timing module.
-The same master timing module can be extended to synchronize timestamps with files generated by compatible equipment such as Plexon’s CinePlex® Behavioral Research System.
+The same master timing module can be extended to synchronize timestamps with compatible equipment such as Plexon’s CinePlex® Behavioral Research System.

 A Plexon Sales Engineer is happy to provide more information.